SilentLimbo/Data-Structures/README.md

 # Data-Structures

-I lost a lot of my code T^T, send help, this is all I could find.
+This shows a bit of code work regarding different types of data structures